Listen To Bedrock

 Here’s an overview of the process that volunteers go through;

-Interviews take place on Saturdays, depending on availability they are run twice per month.
+Interviews typically take place on Saturdays, depending on availability they are run twice per month.

 The minimum age to volunteer at the hospital is 18 years old.